sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 * **Added:** Processing power is affordable now thanks to AMD.
 So, Honeypot must now catch fast robots that use browser emulators.
 	* Basically, Honeypot now features a countdown timer.
 Don't comment too fast!
 	* This comes with a filter, `the_seo_framework_honeypot_countdown_time`, that's documented at [developers](#developers).
+* **Changed:** Some static honeypot's input fields are now pseudo-random, and Honeypot knows which part is usable.
+	* This throws off bots that look for permanent values to forward to your server.
+* **Changed:** Honeypot now uses Base36 and pseudo-Base62 instead of Base16, which makes nonce-hashes harder to detect by bots.
+* **Changed:** The output order of the honeypots are now randomized.

 ### 1.1.3